yashmitb/croptimization-snack/README.md

 ---

-## 🤝 Contributing
+## 🤝 Feedback

-We welcome contributions!
-Feel free to open issues or pull requests to help improve Croptimization.
+We welcome feedback!
+Feel free to post feedback and recommendations on the TestFlight app!

 ---